Skip to content

 Lifecycle Hooks and Init Scripts

 autowt allows you to run custom commands at specific points during worktree operations.
-This enables powerful automation for everything from dependency installation to resource management and service orchestration.
+The motivating use cases are installing dependencies, copying secrets, and cleaning up resources.

 Configuration